webhdx/ETH2GC/README.md

 <img align="right" height="200" src="assets/eth2gc_black.png#gh-light-mode-only">
 <img align="right" height="200" src="assets/eth2gc_white.png#gh-dark-mode-only">

-Thanks to [@Extrems](https://github.com/Extrems) and his work on [Swiss](https://github.com/emukidid/swiss-gc/) we can now use cheap off-the-shelf Ethernet modules to emulate rare and expensive Broadband Adapter for the GameCube.
+Thanks to [@Extrems](https://github.com/Extrems) and his work on [Swiss](https://github.com/emukidid/swiss-gc/) we can now use cheap off-the-shelf Ethernet modules to emulate rare and expensive Broadband Adapter for GameCube.

 Some of the cool things you can do with **ETH2GC**:
 * Play Mario Kart: Double Dash!! online multiplayer with Kirbymimi's online mod